 The Chamber strongly supports a legal and regulatory framework that requires and clearly defines the highest standards of ethical behavior and accountability for all government officials - whether elected or appointed.
-The Chamber supports continued statutory ethics reform for the executive branch, banning the use of campaign funds for personal expenses, and banning use of public funds by any officer, agent, or employee of any government entity for purposes unrelated to the duties of his or her office without lawful authorization.
+The Chamber supports continued statutory ethics reform for the executive branch, banning the use of campaign funds for personal expenses and banning the use of public funds by any officer, agent, or employee of any government entity for purposes unrelated to the duties of their office without lawful authorization.